 Your Quality Shop for Check Engine Light Services

 We at Import Auto Clinic in Anaheim are experts in all things auto repair.
 We've been fixing cars since 1980, and our owner Andy Van Ginkel and technicians have decades of combined experience.
 We can perform a multitude of services on your vehicle, including Toyota Repair.

 Reasons You Should Do Business With Us:

 To schedule an appointment with Import Auto Clinic in Anaheim, give us a call at 714-632-0100 or schedule an appointment online.
-Import Auto Clinic - Quality you Can Trust, at a Fair Price.
+Import Auto Clinic - Service You Can Trust at a Fair Price.